mcauduro/retail/lab1_ingest_and_detect_anomalies/lab1_ingest_and_detect_anomalies.md

-# Lab 1 -- Ingest, Process, and Store Data
+# Lab 1 -- Ingest and Detect Anomalies

 In this lab, we will generate simulated POS data that we will ingest as it happens.
 We will also process this data in near real-time and detect anomalies on the fly.
 And finally, we will store this data, along with the generated anomaly scores and associated explanations (*why a value was considered anomalous along with attribution scores that show which specific column caused it to be flagged as an anomaly*) for our records and historic analysis.